This statement is approved by the Board of Directors on 27th September 2024 and signed by the President of SALA.

 SALA also has a number of policies that set out in a transparent manner our employees’ rights to remuneration and a safe working environment.
 These policies include;

-During the year ended 31 March 2023, SALA onboarded approximately 180 new suppliers to our Supply and Services Agreement which includes a Modern Slavery clause for all its suppliers to understand the applicable laws and regulations including the ACT and provide confirmation of their compliance.
+During the year ended 31 March 2024, SALA onboarded approximately 90 new suppliers to our Supply and Services Agreement which includes a Modern Slavery clause for all its suppliers to understand the applicable laws and regulations including the Act and provide confirmation of their compliance.

 Our Whistleblower Policy sets out he mechanisms by which our employees can raise grievances.
 The policy includes protections for the whistleblower’s confidentiality, as well as preventing their victimisation.
 No complaints related to modern slavery were reported via our whistleblower channels during the Reporting Period.